tanayk2610/AutoBot/Docs/Design.md

 * **Database:** AutoBot will store information about the user, configurations of the VMs provisioned to him and all the applications that have been installed on those VMs.
 MongoDB is free, offers a flexible storage of data and also provides high availability to the user by having a distributed database in the core.
 Thus MongoDB is being considered for bot development.

-* **Amazon Web Service (AWS):** The AutoBot will use the services provided by AWS to create virtual machines using API calls.
-Users shall have their AWS account setup so that AutoBot can use their AWS account for provisioning flavored VMs.

 * **Packer:** The AutoBot will automate the creation of machine image using Packer.
 Using packed AutoBot will be able to create machine images that will be available for dowload to the user.
 These images can be in different formats and be used on a local virtual environment like VirtualBox.

 * **Digital Ocean:** The AutoBot will use the services provided by Digital Ocean to create virtual machines using API calls of Packer.